 Personally, I’m into Fruit Ninja.
 It’s fun, it’s distracting, and it’s nonviolent (FYI fruit can’t feel).

 Anecdotally, I’ve found that playing light-hearted games is totally distracting when I’m feeling down.
 TV, while an incredibly tempting way to pass the time, tends to make me feel worse.
 It doesn’t actually engage my brain — so the negative thoughts keep coming, even while watching the idiot box (as my grandma used to call it).
 Games, however, require some level of engagement that distracts me from my endless stream of suffering.
-(Hint: I’d say stay away from uber-violent games with bleak scenarios.)
+One such game that has pushed my brain to its limits would be “League of Legends”, that said I did take a shortcut to bypass the character development using Unranked Smurfs.

 It’s not just video games that have this effect, either.
 One of the only times I feel like I succeed in getting out of my own head is while playing Cards Against Humanity.
 The multi-player card game is dirty, inappropriate, and HILARIOUS.
 And nothing lifts my mood faster than a contagious-till-you-cry belly laugh.